IMPORTANT NEW ARTICLE – JUNE 2015

 Yogacharya – also written Yogachara and Yogācāra – is well known as a school of Buddhist philosophy but it is only the later exoteric Yogacharya school which the public knows anything about.
 The original esoteric Yogacharya school has always remained purely esoteric and both its existence and teachings unknown to the masses.
-HPB and her Masters and Adept Teachers of the Trans-Himalayan Brotherhood belong to the esoteric Yogacharya School of Buddhism (see Alaya – The Universal Soul and Self and Non-Self in Buddhism and Theosophy).
+HPB and her Masters and Adept Teachers of the Trans-Himalayan Brotherhood belong to the esoteric Yogacharya School of Buddhism (see The REAL Esoteric Buddhism).
 This was founded by Aryasangha but virtually the same description and details as are given for Aryasangha in “The Theosophical Glossary” are also given in the entry for Maitreya where the latter is also described as having been an Arhat during the time of Buddha and later founding “an esoteric philosophical school.”

 In Tibetan Buddhist tradition, it is always said that Aryasangha had a close connection with the future Buddha Maitreya and that during his periods of intense meditation he rose to other realms and there received special teachings from Maitreya which he later recorded in five main books known as the “Five Books of Maitreya.”
 As we said in the article Buddha Nature, one of these books – the Uttara Tantra or Ratnagotravibhaga, which has recently been translated and published in English – is a particular favourite with the Masters.
 But there is also a secret Book of Maitreya referred to by HPB, which she made use of (as she wrote to A. P. Sinnett) when writing “The Secret Doctrine” with the Master K.H. and the Master M.